jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *As part of my employment in the climatic hazards team at The Co-operators.*

-- Modeling and simulating river and coastal flood risk at the Canadian level
+- Modelling and simulating river and coastal flood risk at the Canadian level
 - Projection of climate change impacts for convective storms, hurricane and flooding
 - Tools for spatial concentration and natural disaster risk management